The One-Page Project Design Brief

 I like to say that “the brief is the foundation for the look and feel of your visual brand” or that “it highlights the position of your brand and where you can fly your freak flag.”
 And it’s true.
 Both are aspects crucial to getting a client from where they are, to where they want to be.
 But the brief is also “the value of a client to your business.”

-For example, for my client XN General Insurance, their windscreen package for 1 client is $2500 -$10,000 TTDs.
 With over 500 clients and 4 types of insurance packages, they stand to make a lot of money with a clear voice that attracts the type of clients they’re going after.

 HOW THE BRIEF ADDRESSES A PROBLEM

-After addressing your vocal issues in TheBrandConductor design interview, I focus on the visual reference points shared concerning the design of your website.
+After addressing these kinds of vocal issues and offering recommendations to avoid these pitfalls in the design interview, I focus on the visual reference points.

 THE LAYOUT FOR THE WEBSITE AND SITEMAP